 Cue the drum roll!
 Raise the curtain!
-At long last, I am pleased to reveal the completed Bungalow ’23 exterior trim painting.
+At long last, I am pleased to reveal the completed Bungalow ’23 exterior trim painting, finally finished by our painting contractor.

 Did I say the paint was “completed”?
 Well, not quite.
 Even with all the major trim repainted, there will still be exterior painting for me to work on.
 Other than the front porch windows, all the window sashes still need painting.
 I decided to take this on in the context of window restoration work I hope to do myself, starting with the windows for the project bedroom upstairs.